Rohan-Roy/Git-Essentials/git.md

         - git commit -m <"message">
     4. Once there is at least one commit, the changes can be pushed to the remote and set up the tracking relationship for good with:
         - git push -u origin master.

+## Creating Local Repository When Remote Already Exists
+    1. If remote repository doesn't contain any commit or any file, local folder could be set to track remote by:
+        - git init
+        - git remote add origin <URL>
+    2. If remote repository contains commits, bring the repository to local by:
+        - git clone
+    3. Add changes to the remote by:
+        - git add
+        - git commit
+        - git push